-I’d like to start off by thanking the NFCA for including me in this series.
+I’d like to start off by thanking the National Foundation for Celiac Awareness (NFCA) for including me in this series.
 It’s so important for gluten-free college students to know that they are not alone and that there are plenty of others who have been in their shoes.

 When I was just a few years old, I was diagnosed with celiac disease.
-To put that into perspective, AOL had just been created when I was born, and few people actually used the Internet when I was diagnosed.
+To put that into perspective, AOL had just been created and few people actually used the Internet when I was diagnosed.
 Can you imagine trying to navigate the gluten-free diet without websites like CeliacCentral.org?
 My parents had only the information provided by my doctors, which happened to be very limited.
-They were told that celiac was something I’d “grow out of.”
+They were told that celiac disease was something I’d “grow out of.”

 Up until I was in 5th grade, I was gluten-free.
 But somewhere along the way, I started eating gluten.
 It didn’t appear to make me sick, and my parents assumed this meant I had grown out of it, like my doctors said I would.
 I ate everything and felt fine.
 Or so I thought.
 Long story short, the damage I did to my body was absolutely not worth it.